Introduction to formulas

 Max and min functions

 The max and min functions return the minimum or maximum value from a set of arguments.
 They always return a number.
+All arguments are taken to be numbers or vectors of numbers.

 | Function | Description | Example usage | Result |